craftercms/docker-compose/README.md

 1. Start the Authoring environment.
 2. `cd delivery`.
-3. `docker-compose up` to run the containers in the foreground or `docker-compose up -d` to run them detached in the background (and `docker-compose logs -f` to tail the logs).
+3. `docker compose up` to run the containers in the foreground or `docker compose up -d` to run them detached in the background (and `docker compose logs -f` to tail the logs).

 ## Create a Delivery Site